Aligning LLM Agents by Learning Latent Preference from User Edits: Experiment

 \subsection{Main Result and Discussion.}

-\paragraph{Main Results.} \autoref{tab:pfm} reports the performance of baselines and our methods on summarization and email writing tasks on three metrics: \emph{edit distance} which measures cumulative user edit cost, \emph{accuracy} which measures mean preference classification accuracy, and \emph{expense} measuring the total BPE token cost of querying LLM.\footnote{\autoref{tab:expense_breakdown} in Appendix shows the breakdown of expense in terms of input and output.} We report the mean and standard deviation across 3 different random seeds. \footnote{We randomize the context sampling from source datasets, so experiments on different seeds contain different sets of input contexts.
+\textbf{Main Results.} \autoref{tab:pfm} reports the performance of all methods on the two tasks on three metrics.
+We report the mean and standard deviation across 3 different random seeds. \footnote{We randomize the context sampling from source datasets, so experiments on different seeds contain different sets of input contexts.
 On the same seed, experiments across different methods are strictly comparable, as both the set of input contexts and the order of input context seen are the same in our implementation.}

-\paragraph{Discussion of Main Result.} We observe that not performing learning results in a high edit cost, whereas using the Oracle preferences achieves a significantly smaller edit cost.
-This shows that our environments are sound and well-conditioned.
-E-then-e LPI and Continual LPI learn context-agnostic preferences which cannot capture the context-dependent preferences in the environments and end up doing poorly.
+\textbf{Discussion of Main Result.} We observe that not performing learning results in a high edit cost, whereas using the oracle preferences achieves a significantly smaller edit cost.
+This shows that our environments are sound and well-conditioned. \textit{E-then-e LPI} and \textit{Continual LPI} learn context-agnostic preferences which cannot capture the context-dependent preferences in the environments and end up doing poorly.
 For the summarization task, they end up with a higher edit distance than even performing no learning.
-One explanation is that using context-agnostic preferences can push the model to specialize to a given preference much more than the base model, resulting in more edits when that preference is incorrect.
-We see this in preference accuracy which is low for both of these baselines, and lower for the summarization task than the email writing task where they outperform no learning baselines.
-Further, Continual LPI has a higher expense cost due to constantly querying the LLM to infer the user preference.
+One possible explanation is that using context-agnostic preferences can push the model to specialize to a given preference much more than the base model, resulting in more edits when that preference is incorrect.
+We see this in preference accuracy, which is low for both of these baselines, and lower for the summarization task than the email writing task where they outperform no learning baselines.
+Further, \textit{Continual LPI} has a higher expense cost due to constantly querying the LLM to infer the user preference.\looseness=-1

-ICL-edit baselines perform significantly better on the summarization task.
+\textit{ICL-edit} baselines perform significantly better on the summarization task.
 However, using a list of user edits in the prompt results in a higher token expense cost, as the responses and their edits can be significantly long in practice.
 Further, the ICL-edit baselines provide no interpretable explanation for their response or for explaining user behavior.
+Although \textit{CoT-edit} baselines provide an interpretable preference, they still result in relatively high expense and low classification accuracy.\looseness=-1